What Is Ghee?

-Ghee is that beautifully golden yellow substance made from butter.
+Also called “clarified butter,” ghee is that beautifully golden yellow substance left over after the impurities of butter have been melted away.
 Also known as clarified butter or anhydrous milk fat, ghee has been used for thousands of years in Ayurveda for cooking and religious ceremonies, as well as therapeutically, both internally and externally.

 The ancient seers viewed ghee as more than a food substance.
 As with all foods, ghee holds a certain energy.
 Garlic and onions have a heavy, tamasic energy; coffee and chocolate have an active, “can do” or rajasic energy.
 Ghee, on the other hand, holds a pure or sattvic energy.
 Sattvic foods are thought to be abundant in prana, the universal life-force.
 They have a harmonious and peaceful nature.
 Sattvic foods also support physical strength, a strong and pure mind, good health, and longevity.